 Inspired by his example, Solomonia's seven boys also refused to break the law and consume pork, even under torture.
 In one single day she had to watch as all of her sons were executed.

 She encouraged them with words foretelling the universal resurrection that Saint Paul would describe years later.
 She said, "It was not I who gave you life and breath, not I who set in order the elements within each of you.
 Therefore the Creator of the world, who shaped the beginnings of humankind and devised the origin of all things, will in his mercy give life and breath back to you again, since you now forget yourselves for the sake of his laws" (II Macc.
 7: 22-23).

-On this day we read words written by Saint Paul that express the same certainty Solomonia offered to her sons: "For all things are yours, whether Paul or Apollos or Cephas or the world or life or death or the present or the future—all belong to you, and you belong to Christ, and Christ belongs to God" (I Cor.
-3: 21b-23).
+In I Corinthians Saint Paul offers the same certainty Solomonia offered to her sons: "For all things are yours, whether Paul or Apollos or Cephas or the world or life or death or the present or the future—all belong to you, and you belong to Christ, and Christ belongs to God" (3: 21b-23).